chief-thunder/md_dread/Readme.md

 ## About

-This program demonstrates how quickly MD5 password hashes can be brute-forced.
+This program demonstrates how quickly MD5 password hashes can be bruteforced.
 It is designed for educational purposes to highlight the importance of using strong, secure hashing algorithms and passwords.

 ## Disclaimer